 David Letterman

 Over 33 years on late-night television, David Letterman was the longest-running late-night broadcaster in American history.
 As a writer, performer, and producer, Letterman is one of the most-nominated individuals in Emmy Award history, with 52 nominations, resulting in 10 wins.
-Letterman is also a two-time Peabody Award winner and a Kennedy Center Honoree.
+Letterman is also a two-time Peabody-Award winner and a Kennedy Center Honoree.

 Paul Shaffer